 Due to the dynamic nature of the size of water-based aerosols, DEHS was chosen as the carrier liquid to ensure the generation of stable droplets with extended lifetimes.
-In aerosol science, DEHS is widely used to generate liquid particles with extended lifetimes due to its extremely low saturation vapor pressure.
+In aerosol science, DEHS is widely used to generate liquid particles with extended lifetimes due to its extremely lowsaturation vapor pressure.
 This quality is crucial for studying particle size effects (Ren et al., 2021; Li et al., 2020).
 Besides, DEHS aerosols, recommended for aerosol filtration testing, allow for more accurate particle size measurement of spherical liquid particles compared to non-spherical solid particles like salt and test dusts, which tend to agglomerate (Gustavsson, 2003).
 The first step involved selecting a solution containing DEHS and UV-sensitive dyes.
-20 types of non-toxic UV-sensitive dyes, including two water-soluble and 18 fluorescent dyes, were tested for suitability.
-DEHS (CAS-No.: 122-62-3), Erythrosin B (CAS-No.: 568-63-8), and Indigo Carmine (CAS-No.: 865-22-0) were procured from the Merck Group (Sigma-Aldrich Chemie GmbH, Taufkirchen, Germany), while a fluorescent dye kit (Part Number: DFKIT-COMP) was purchased from the Risk Reactor Inc. (California, United States of America).
-Detailed information about all the tested UV-sensitive dyes is provided in table 1.
-Initially, solutions containing DEHS and UV-sensitive dyes were prepared at a concentration of 100 μg·mL-1 and left undisturbed for 48 hours.
-For uniform dye distribution in the aerosol, it's essential to use a DEHS solution that reliably maintains a stable dye concentration, a key factor in producing consistent and stable aerosol particles.
+There are 20 types of non-toxic UV-sensitive dyes, including 2 water-soluble and 18 fluorescent dyes, that were tested for suitability.
+DEHS (CAS no. 122-62-3), erythrosine B (CAS no. 568-63-8), and indigo carmine (CAS no. 865-22-0) were procured from the Merck Group (Sigma-Aldrich Chemie GmbH, Taufkirchen, Germany), while a fluorescent dye kit (part no. DFKIT-COMP) was purchased from Risk Reactor Inc. (California, United States of America).
+Detailed information about all the tested UV-sensitive dyes is provided in Table 1.
+Initially, solutions containing DEHS and UV-sensitive dyes were prepared at a concentration of $100 \,\mu\text{g}\,\text{mL}^{-1}$ and left undisturbed for 48 h.
+For uniform dye distribution in the aerosol, it is essential to use a DEHS solution that reliably maintains a stable dye concentration, a key factor in producing consistent and stable aerosol particles.
 Eight of these solutions, which demonstrated no noticeable sedimentation, were selected for further evaluation.
 The UV-Vis absorbance spectra of these eight dye solutions were then determined using an ultraviolet-visible (UV-Vis) spectrophotometer (Cary 500 UV-Vis-NIR Spectrophotometer, Agilent Technologies, USA).
-Given the varying susceptibility of different UV-sensitive dyes to UVC exposure, dyes with an absorption peak near 260 nm (below 300 nm in this study) were selected for further study.
+Given the varying susceptibility of different UV-sensitive dyes to UV-C exposure, dyes with an absorption peak near 260 nm (below 300 nm in this study) were selected for further study.
 This is because the chemical structure, crucial for the replication of deoxyribonucleic acid (DNA) and ribonucleic acid (RNA), is more sensitive to UV irradiation near 260 nm, where it also exhibits an absorption peak (Abkar et al., 2022).
-As noted by Stegemann et al. (Stegemann et al., 2007), substances are typically classified as 'insoluble' when their solubility is below 100 μg/mL in a solvent.
-Technique like UV-Vis spectroscopy can be used to estimate the solubility of insoluble substances, particularly with those with very low solubility (such as below 100 μg/mL).
-In the third stage, the relationship between absorbance and concentration of the dye solutions was analyzed to quantitatively assess their solubility in DEHS.
-The selected dyes were prepared at concentrations of 20 μg·mL-1, 15 μg·mL-1, 10 μg·mL-1, 5 μg·mL-1, and 1 μg·mL-1, after which their UV-Vis absorbance spectra were measured from 260 nm to 800 nm at two nm intervals.
+As noted by Stegemann et al. (2007), substances are typically classified as "insoluble" when their solubility is below $100 \,\mu g \,m L^{-1}$ in a solvent.
+Techniques like UV-Vis spectroscopy can be used to estimate the solubility of insoluble substances, particularly with those with very low solubility (such as below $100 \,\mu g \,m L^{-1}$ ).
+In the third stage, the relationship between the absorbance and concentration of the dye solutions was analyzed to quantitatively assess their solubility in DEHS.
+The selected dyes were prepared at concentrations of 20, 15, 10, 5, and 1 $\mu$ g mL-1, after which their UV-Vis absorbance spectra were measured from 260 to 800 nm at 2 nm intervals.
 The maximum peak absorbance in the visible region was identified for each dye.
 According to Beer's law, we expect that the maximal absorbance obtained correlates with the solute concentration, ideally forming a linear standard curve.
 If the measured data do not exhibit a linear regression, the corresponding substance is excluded.
-All solutions were prepared with highly accurate graduated pipettes and an analytical balance (XS205, Mettler-Toledo AG, Switzerland).
+All solutions were prepared with highly accurate graduated pipettes and an analytical balance (XS205, Mettler Toledo AG, Switzerland).
 To ensure an accurate representation of the average absorbance values, all concentrations were prepared in triplicate.